Copied to clipboard

 OD data is unreliable this week

-Q3 wasn't asked (8% adherence), so many prospects who might be ODs were classified as Problem Solvers by default.
+Your frequency question wasn't asked (8% adherence), so many prospects who might be Occasional Detailers were classified as Problem Solvers by default.
 The drop from 33% to 12% is likely a measurement artifact, not a real shift.
-We can't measure what we don't ask.

 Notable Conversations